 PWB Credit Facility: On November 5, 2015, the Company entered into a Business Loan Agreement ("BLA") with Pacific Western Bank, as lender, to provide the Company with a \$15,000 senior secured revolving credit facility ("PWB Credit Facility").
 The PWB Credit Facility is available for general corporate purposes including investment funding and was scheduled to mature on November 6, 2017.
 The maximum availability of the PWB Credit Facility is equal to 50% of the aggregate outstanding principal amount of eligible loans included in the borrowing base and otherwise specified in the BLA.
-The PWB Credit Facility is guaranteed by OFS Capital WM and secured by all of the Company's current and future assets excluding assets held by SBIC I LP and the Company's SBIC I LP and SBIC I GP partnership interests.
+The PWB Credit Facility is guaranteed by OFS Capital WM and secured by all of the Company's current and future assets excluding assets held by SBIC I LP and SBIC I GP partnership interests.